tcassanelli/pyoof/readme.md

 License
 -------

-I need to read but soon it will be uploaded, sorry for the inconvenience :no_mouth:
+I need to read but soon it'll be uploaded, sorry for the inconvenience :no_mouth: